Understanding the loan landscape

-These mortgages are aimed at first time buyers and balance the best rates available against the likelihood of you getting accepted based on your income and expenses, credit information and credit history.
+These mortgages are aimed at people buying their first home and balance the best rates available against income, expenses and credit information.

 Remortgaging involves either taking out a new loan with either a new or existing lender and paying your old mortgage off with it.

 This is where you only pay off the interest on the mortgage each month.
 Your monthly payment is generally quite a bit less as there is no capital to pay off however you still have to pay off the capital at the end of the term.

 These mortgages are available if you are looking to move house, where you can port your existing mortgage and take any additional borrowing you may need on a new mortgage product or start a new mortgage from scratch.